Louis-Ye/Louis-Ye.github.io/projects/index.md

 * The app helps students navigate through Zhejiang university and keeps up with the latest campus events.

-### CuTe Crazy Stone
+### CuTe Crazy Stone - a 2D team play strategy game
 ##### Sep 2012 – Jan 2013
-* Collaboratively built a 2D team play strategy game with C++, the physical engine Box2D and the graphic library QT.
+* Collaboratively built the game with C++, the physical engine Box2D, and the graphic library QT.